Python API Reference

 : Unique identifier for a function or code segment.tags

-: Trace-level tags to identify runs and/or traces.
-Run-level tags with same keys will be overwritten.options
+: Trace-level tags to group and filter recorded data.
+Run-level and context-level tags with same keys will be overwritten.options

 : Trace sampling options.
 Seegraphsignal.TraceOptions